 Are your ears clogged?
 No need to run off to the doctor or the pharmacy straight away.
-Here’s a clogged ears remedy using just three natural household items that will clear out your ear in no time.
+Here are three simple home remedies for clogged ears using all-natural household items that will help clear out your ears in no time.

 Your ear gets clogged when too much ear wax accumulates in the ear canal and clumps together forming a blockage.
 Ear wax, a naturally occurring substance in our bodies also known as cerumen, actually helps to keep our ears healthy.
 It protects you against bacteria and helps to rid your ear of dirt or other foreign substances.
 In a way, our ears actually clean themselves.